Local Area Tile Roofing

 These types of tiles are another answer to the tile weight issue.
 When buildings cannot support the weight of cement, slate, or other heavy roofing tile, metal tile is a great alternative.
 Metal tile comes from steel.
 Metal tiles may consist of aluminum, copper, or other materials.
 The Metal tiles are 100% recyclable, meaning you can either use any damaged or unused tiles as scrap metal for another project, or send them to a facility that handles metal recycling.

 Metal roofs are one of the most fire resistant choices.
 They also come in “cool metal roofing” options (tiles coated in paint or other reflective materials) two important factors for buildings in areas that experience wildfires and other extreme heat.
 Cooling metal tiles help reduce and distribute heat from harsh UV rays, keeping your cooling costs and energy use down.
-Together, these qualities make metal tile a great choice for homeowners and the environment.
+Together, these qualities make metal tile a great choice for Local Area homeowners and the environment.

 Compared to the other options for roofing tiles, metal tiles are low-maintenance and high durability, but they can dent in the event of storm debris or intense hail.
 Metal tiles are also a popular choice for their ability to offer nearly any color, size and shape.
 To achieve a look that matches the architectural style of a home or business, they can be layered under non-metal materials in order.